 The HRC HCP Section 6.6 (PALCO 1999), Snowy Plover Conservation Plan, requires reconnaissance-level surveys for the Federally threatened western snowy plover (Charadrius nivosus nivosus) for implementation of gravel extraction permits on Eel River gravel bars upriver from the Rio Dell Bridge.
 The HCP objective is to avoid impacts to western snowy plovers nesting on gravel bars.
 The breeding season is defined in the HCP as 24 March to 15 September.
-In 2018 HRC conducted gravel extraction operations on the 3-Mile bar near Scotia from 1 October to 17 October.
-Potential impacts to snowy plovers were avoided by conducting extraction operations outside of the snowy plover breeding season in 2018.
+In 2019 HRC conducted gravel extraction operations on the Lower Truck Shop, Dinner Creek, and Elinor bars near Scotia from 27 August to 17 October.
+Potential impacts to snowy plovers were avoided in 2019 by conducting reconnaissance-level surveys for plovers on the subject bars as required by the HRC HCP.
+No snowy plovers were detected.